MV-MR: multi-views and multi-representations for self-supervised learning and knowledge distillation: Results

-The model was trained with the following hand-crafted features: flattened original and augmented images, ScatNet features, HOG features, and LSD features.
-Our model achieves state-of-the-art results in the linear evaluation protocol on the STL10 dataset.
-In the linear evaluation protocol, the linear model is trained on the training subset of STL10.
-The model is not evaluated on a semi-supervised evaluation protocol.
-The proposed model demonstrates the best performance among the compared methods.
+In this study, we demonstrate the self-supervised learning model performance on small-scale datasets.
+The~model is trained on the STL10 and CIFAR20~\cite{van2020scan} datasets with hand-crafted features: (i) flattened original images, (ii) augmented images, (iii) ScatNet features, (iv)~HOG features, and~(v) LSD features.
+The~proposed model achieves state-of-the-art results in the linear evaluation protocol on the STL10 and~CIFAR20 datasets compared to all other self-supervised methods.
+The~results for STL10 are reported in Table~\ref{table:stl10_evaluation}, and those for CIFAR20 are in Table~\ref{table:cifar20_evaluation}.